cloudmesh-community/book/chapters/class/516/overview.md

 : :o2: you will help us improving this section if you elect to conduct a project on comet.

-: We conclude the section with letting you know how to run tensorflow via singularity,
+: We conclude the section with letting you know how to run Tensorflow via singularity,

 **Serverless Computing**